Br4ggs/VisualComputingProject/Source/README.md

 3. Run `main.cpp`.
 If all goes well, you should see the output of the program.

 **Clion**
-1. Make sure that one of the prerequisite generators is installed on your machine.
-For instance,
+1. Make sure that you have all the prerequisite programs:
 - Make or Ninja should be present and available through the command line (on your path somewhere).
 - CMake should be installed.
 - You should have a compiler installed for c++, such as g++ or clang